vmchale/dickinson/man/MANPAGE.md

 Put this in your `~/.bashrc` or `~/.bash_profile` to install them.

+Shell completions are also available for fish and zsh; to get them:

+`emd --fish-completion-script emd`
+`emd --zsh-completion-script emd`

 # BUGS

 Please report any bugs you may come across to